k-l-lambda/k-l-lambda.github.io/source/_posts/rubik-cube-notation.md

 ## Rubik's cube solver

-Now, we known this significant fact: **the Rubik's cube solver problem is a matrix decomposition problem**!
+Now, we see this significant fact: **the Rubik's cube solver problem is a matrix decomposition problem**!

 Specifically, we have 12 unit quarter twists in matrix form: